tompston/gomarvin/README.md

 # run this if custom config file name or path
 gomarvin -config="PATH_TO_CONFIG" generate

-# or generate only the typescript API client file.
-Useful if you want to generate fetch
-# functions for a pre-existing REST API in a fast way.
-gomarvin -fetch-only=true generate

 # optionally generate the golang struct -> typescript interface converters
 gomarvin -gut=true generate
 ```